LucidJava/java-developer-resources/README.md

     * A method of a class can only be overloaded in its sub-class.
     * An overriding method should have same name, signature annd return type as the overriden method.
     * An overriding method cannot reduce or increase the access of the overriden method.
     * An overriding method cannot throw a higher exception than that of the overriden one.
+You can throw something lower or you can skip throwing.

 * **What's the philosophy behind Encapsulation?**
 		Even if the internal implementation changes, the external classes will not be affected.